eliteheat/eliteheatt.github.io/content/authors/admin/_index.md

       Object-oriented programming (OOP) lets you specify relationships between functions and the objects that they can act on, helping you manage complexity in your code.
 This is an intermediate level course, providing an introduction to OOP, using the S3 and R6 systems.
 S3 is a great day-to-day R programming tool that simplifies some of the functions that you write.
 R6 is especially useful for industry-specific analyses, working with web APIs, and building GUIs.
 ---
 ## About Me
 Hi!
-I'm a PhD candidate in the Wallace H. Coulter Department of Biomedical Engineering at Georgia Tech, co-advised by Dr. Prasad Dasi (Cardiovascular Fluid Mechanics Lab) and Dr. Alessandro Veneziani (Emory Center for Mathematics and Computing in Medicine).
-I'm interested in complex fluid dynamics, cardiovascular biomechanics, and numerical modeling.
+I'm a PhD candidate in the Wallace H. Coulter Department of Biomedical Engineering at Georgia Tech, co-advised by Dr. Prasad Dasi (Cardiovascular Fluid Mechanics Lab) and Dr. Alessandro Veneziani (Emory Center for Mathematics and Computing in Medicine), and I love fluid dynamics!